 When one of your spinal discs herniates, particularly in the mid to lower back, it can push outward and put pressure on the nearby nerves.
 This can create significant pain that often radiates down into the leg.
-This kind of herniation won’t likely improve on its own, so Dr. Todd Albert can perform a surgical procedure called a microdiscectomy in NYC to relieve the pressure on the nerve and remove the source of the pain.
+This kind of herniation likely will not improve on its own, so Dr. Todd Albert can perform a surgical procedure called a microdiscectomy in NYC to relieve the pressure on the nerve and remove the source of the pain.

 What Is A Microdiscectomy?

 Microdiscectomy, also known as microdecompression, is one of the most common spine surgery procedures.
 The goal is to remove the portion of the herniated disc that is pressing on the nerve to relieve the pain and protect against permanent nerve damage.
 Microdecompression uses special instruments to allow the surgeon to make very small incisions.
 This makes for a much quicker, less painful recovery.
 Microdiscectomy is very effective for relieving sciatica, more so than for relieving lower back pain.